bjhwang113/BElineage/README.md

 Lineage tracing with base editing enzyme

-This repositorty contains all the codes that are used in the BE lineage tracing studies
+This repositorty contains the codes that are used in the BE lineage tracing studies